luispabon/clipman/README.md

 Run the binary in your Sway session by adding `exec wl-paste -t text --watch clipman store` (or `exec wl-paste -t text --watch clipman store 1>> PATH/TO/LOGFILE 2>&1 &` to log errors) at the beginning of your config.
 For primary clipboard support, also add `exec wl-paste -p -t text --watch clipman store --histpath="~/.local/share/clipman-primary.json`.

-To query the history and select items, run the binary as `clipman pick`.
-You can assign it to a keybinding: `bindsym $mod+h exec clipman pick`.
+To query the history and select items, run the binary as `clipman pick -t wofi`.
+You can assign it to a keybinding: `bindsym $mod+h exec clipman pick -t wofi`.
-For primary clipboard support, `clipman pick --histpath="~/.local/share/clipman-primary.json`.
+For primary clipboard support, `clipman pick -t wofi --histpath="~/.local/share/clipman-primary.json`.

-To remove items from history, `clipman clear` and `clipman clear --all`.
+To remove items from history, `clipman clear -t wofi` and `clipman clear --all`.

 To serve the last history item at startup, add `exec clipman restore` to your Sway config.